happycollision/articles/2023-01-02-variant-system/article.md

 One casualty of the front-end/back-end divide is the dedicated feature branch build.
-The place where your work-in-progress code can be deployed care-free as you build so that you and your teammates can see a fully-integrated version of your changes.
+The place where your work-in-progress code can be deployed care-free as you build so that you and your teammates can see a fully integrated version of your changes.
 But with teams, repositories, and deployments split along technological lines, it can be difficult and time-consuming to find a way to make feature branch builds work.
 And what if you serve your static front-end